mariannaoliveira55/Check-validation-with-DeepLearning/README.md

 # Check-validation-with-DeepLearning
 This project focused on building Deep Learning models for check validation, aiming to identify whether some of the key fields are filled in.
+Convolutional neural networks were developed and trained using different architectures and preprocessing methods, which ultimately addressed initial overfitting and poor performance.
+The methodology included data augmentation, dropout regularization, and early stopping to mitigate overfitting, as well as the analysis of performance metrics such as accuracy, precision, and recall.